 Mapping Files Into Memory

 File mapping is the process of mapping the disk sectors of a file into the virtual memory space of a process.
-Once mapped, your application accesses the file as if it were entirely resident in memory.
-As you read data from the mapped file pointer, the kernel pages in the appropriate data and returns it to your application.
+Once mapped, your app accesses the file as if it were entirely resident in memory.
+As you read data from the mapped file pointer, the kernel pages in the appropriate data and returns it to your app.

-Although mapping files can offer tremendous performance advantages, it is not appropriate in all cases.
+Although mapping files can offer tremendous performance advantages, it’s not appropriate in all cases.
 The following sections explain when file mapping can help you and how you go about doing it in your code.

 Before you map any files into memory, make sure you understand your typical file usage patterns.
-Instruments can help you identify where your application accesses files and how long those operations take.
-For any operations that are taking longer than expected, you can then look at your code to determine if file mapping might be of use.
+Use instruments to help you identify where your application accesses files and how long those operations take.

 You have a large file whose contents you want to access randomly one or more times.